Free Complete E2 Visa Checklist

 - Vendor agreements

-- Bank statements, titles, receipts, business tax returns
+– Bank statements, titles, receipts, and business tax returns

 - Business plan

-A consular officer will interview E2 visa applicants regarding their purpose and intention for going to the U.S. and determine whether they are qualified to receive the visa.
-Applicants must meet the legal requirements for the E2 visa category and demonstrate that they intend to return to their home country.
+5. Attend the E2 visa interview: A consular officer will conduct the interview to assess the applicant’s purpose and intention for entering the U.S. They will determine if the applicant meets the legal requirements for the E2 visa category and has demonstrated an intent to return to their home country.

 Applying Process From Within The United States